Modular Process Methodology – Engineered Smarter. Built Modular.

 - Stage 4: Shipping and Installation

 - Stage 5: Commissioning, Start-up, and Performance Test

 Read a more detailed list on the Advantages of Modular Construction here

 The first stage of the project starts with a customer inquiry and focuses on process development.
-KMPS will work collaboratively with the client to develop the process design basis and define overall scope.
-The objective of this stage will be to establish plant capacity, product recovery and purity requirements, and identify appropriate project specifications.
-KMPS utilizes a “checklist” approach via a comprehensive inquiry form to thoroughly extract all the information necessary to develop a design and scope of supply that will meet project requirements and can be provided with a Process Performance Guarantee.
+Koch Modular will work collaboratively with the client to develop the process design basis and define overall scope.
+The objectives of this stage will be to establish plant capacity, product recovery and purity requirements, and identify appropriate project specifications.
+Koch Modular utilizes a “checklist” approach via a comprehensive inquiry form to thoroughly extract all the information necessary to develop a design and scope of supply that will meet project requirements and can be provided with a Process Performance Guarantee.

 Chemical Process Engineering – Concept to Conceptualization

-With the design basis established, KMPS begins the process of design conceptualization and develops an accurate model of the mass transfer system:
+With the design basis established, Koch Modular begins the process of design conceptualization and develops an accurate model of the mass transfer system: